evert/evert.github.com/_posts/2013/2013-06-21-vobject3-released.md

 ---

-I just released version 3 of the sabre/vobject library.
-The ultimate library for parsing and manipulating vCard and iCalendar files (I hope!).
+I just released version 3 of the [sabre/vobject][11] library.
+The ultimate library for parsing and manipulating vCard and iCalendar files in PHP (I hope!).

-The library started off as component of [SabreDAV][1], but it's actually become more popular than it's parent project since then.
+The library started off as component of [SabreDAV][1], but it's actually become more popular than it's parent project.

 It's been an interesting project for me.
-SabreDAV is my main other open source project, and that project has a really strong focus on a proper OOP design and structure.
+SabreDAV is my main other open source project at [fruux][10], and that project has a really strong focus on a proper OOP design and structure.

 With vobject, the focus has been on providing as convenient API as possible and follows the "api over implementation" mantra.
-This means that the experience for the user is the most important, but if you pop open the hood it can turn out to be a bit messy.
+For me this means that the experience for the user is the most important, but if you pop open the hood it can turn out to be a bit messy.